aharley/pips2/README.md

 .36_A_em00_aa_110247; step 000686/153264; this_step 034423; itime 6.91
 ```

+Note that the clips are produced in random order.
+The script is fairly friendly to multiple parallel runs, and avoids re-writing mp4s that have already been produced.
+Sometimes sampling from PointOdyssey will fail, and the script will report the reason for the failure (e.g., no valid tracks after applying augmentations).

-As soon as you have a few clips, you can start training.
-The trainer will load the data using `dataset/exportdataset.py`.
+As soon as you have a few exported clips, you can start playing with the trainer.
+The trainer will load the exported data using `dataset/exportdataset.py`.

 ## Training